 Moto X4 display

 At 5.2 inches, the Moto X4’s screen is smaller than those of Moto Z smartphones and delivers a full HD resolution with a 424-ppi pixel density.
 The IPS Panel is covered with Gorilla Glass, but we do not know what generation of materials Motorola uses here.
 The image is pleasant with powerful colors for an IPS display and good viewing angle stability; even the brightness is more than sufficient.
-As is common with Motorola, there is a type of always-on display that can show the time and simple notifications.

 Moto X4 software

 Motorola Moto X4 comes to the market with Android 188.8.131.52 and at the time of writing has not yet received the latest security patches.
 Obviously the update to Oreo will be coming, but we don't know the timing yet.